top of page

 Asteya in Leadership: Stop Stealing Time and Credit

 When we hear the word "stealing" in a corporate context, our minds usually jump to embezzlement, fraud, or perhaps walking out of the supply closet with a box of pens.
 Most leaders pride themselves on their integrity.
 We don’t cook the books.
 We don’t rob the petty cash.
-Therefore, we assume we are practicing the third Yama, Asteya , or non-stealing.
+Therefore, we assume we are practicing the third Yama, Asteya, or non-stealing.
 But in the nuance of leadership dynamics, theft is rarely about physical objects.
-It is far more subtle, pervasive, and damagin
+It is far more subtle, pervasive, and damaging

 kimberly1108